bussnake1/greenergy/DEPLOYMENT.md

-# Deployment Guide for NX Template Project
+# Deployment Guide for NX Greenergy Project

-This guide explains how to deploy the NX Template project using Dokploy on Hetzner with GitHub auto-deployment.
+This guide explains how to deploy the NX Greenergy project using Dokploy on Hetzner with GitHub auto-deployment.

 ## Prerequisites